 HOW TO START RUNNING?

-Running is a popular way of staying fit and keeping mobile, and to help you get the most from your routine we have put together a basics guide to get you started.
-All the greatest runners started somewhere, and these helpful tips should give you more confidence to get outdoors.
-Before you start running you should make sure you have a good quality pair of running shoes to ensure comfort and safety.
-Downloading the ASICS Runkeeper will allow you to track your progress and boost your motivation.
+Before you start running, you should make sure you have a good quality pair of running shoes to ensure comfort and safety.
+Downloading the ASICS Runkeeper will also allow you to track your progress and boost your motivation.

-Consistency is key with all types of exercise, to build results and increase fitness.
-Free up a regular slot in your schedule for running, to get in a routine and stay motivated.
+Consistency is the key with all types of exercise to build results and increase fitness.
+Free up a regular slot in your schedule for running so you can get into a routine and stay motivated.
 Start small with one or two sessions per week.
 This can increase as your fitness and confidence grow, as can the length of your run.
-You can also use your schedule to plan the routes you are going to take to help with organisation and safety, this can be particularly beneficial during the darker months of the year .
+You can also use your beginner’s running schedule to plan the routes you are going to take.

 SHOULD I BE TIMING MY RUNS?

-It is tempting to fixate on the time you are clocking when you first start out at running, but its more important to perfect a good running technique before worrying about time.
-Concentrate on building fitness and increasing the lengths of your runs, staying steady at first.
-Don’t be tempted to try pushing yourself too early as this may leave you strained and lessen your enthusiasm to go out again.
-When you are just starting out moderation can be the key when it comes to speed.
+As a beginner, you should focus on enjoying your running.
+Every run will feel different and it’s too early to start fixating on the clock.
+It’s more important to perfect a good running technique before worrying about time.
+Concentrate on building fitness and increasing the length of your runs gradually.
+Don’t be tempted to try pushing yourself too early as this may leave you strained and dampen your enthusiasm to go out again.
+The key to starting running for beginners is moderation, as running too fast or too frequently before your muscles are ready will greatly increase the risk of injury.

 SHOULD I RUN IN THE MORNING OR THE EVENING?

-If you are running in the evening, make sure you check out our lite-show collection , so you can be easily seen by others and keep yourself safe.
+If you are running in the evening, make sure you check out our LITE-SHOW collection, so you can be easily seen by others and keep yourself safe.
+If you’re running in the early mornings, layering up is the key to protecting yourself from cold and wet weather.
+Read more in our guide to layering up for unpredictable weather.

-In order to avoid injury, it is essential that you warm up prior to each run.
-A few small exercises will suffice, and you can warm up all your muscles in around five minutes.
+In order to avoid injury, it’s essential that you do a beginner’s running warm-up prior to each run.
+This is important for runners at every level, but particularly for those who are just starting out.
+You can warm up all your muscles in around five minutes.
 Begin with a walk or a slow jog to get the blood flowing.
-From here add in a few dynamic stretches to your running warm up.
+You can then add in a few dynamic stretches:

 - Stand up straight and kick your heels up to your glutes